-Evidence of experience of working with/ caring for/supporting people with communication impairments, for example through professional or voluntary work, is essential.
+Evidence of experience of working with/ caring for/supporting people with communication impairments, for example through professional or voluntary work or personal experience, is essential.

-Applicants should be able to evidence that they understand the role of the SLT.
+Applicants should be able to evidence that they understand and are passionate about the role of the SLT.

 If you are not a national of a UKVI majority English speaking country, an English language test will be required.
 For a list of UKVI majority English speaking countries please see here: https://www.gov.uk/guidance/immigration-rules/immigration-rules-appendix-english-language